jarnalyrkar/dmplayer/readme.md

 ## How to use it
 There is an info-button you can click inside the app to get more info.

-First, feel free to delete the sample theme, by clicking the minus symbol next to the theme-name, or double click the title to rename it.
 If you want to create your own theme, write something in the first textbox and press the button with a plus icon.

 A default preset is automatically added.
 You can double click on the title to change it to something else, if you'd like.
 A preset contains all the volume settings you make for the tracks, and which tracks should be playing for a given preset.
 If you select different presets it will fade out tracks that are no longer playing, and fade the volume sliders into the preset position.